lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/gateware-full-flow.rst

 Introduction
 ============

-The BeagleV-Fire gateware is made up of several components:
+BeagleV-Fire gateware is made up of several components:

 - Digital design for the FPGA fabric.
+- Microprocessor Subsystem (MSS) configuration containing MSS configuration register values.
+- A zero stage bootloader (HSS).
+- A set of device tree ovelays describing the content of the FPGA fabric.

-This can a combination of:
+The FPGA's digital design is a combination of:

 - HDL/Verilog source code
 - TCL scripts configuring IP blocks
 - TCL scripts stiching IP blocks together
 - Microprocessor Subsystem (MSS) configuration describing the MSS port list
-  - pin, placement and timing constraints
+- Pin, placement and timing constraints

-- Microprocessor Subsystem (MSS) configuration containing MSS configuration register values
-- A zero stage bootloader (HSS) that will:
+The Hart Software Service (HSS) zero stage bootloader

-  - Provision the MSS configuration into chip configuration registers:

-    - Setup clocks
-    - Configure memory controllers
-    - Configure IOs
-    - Configure transceivers
+- Configures the PolarFire SoC chip.

-  - Retrieve the next boot stage from eMMc and hand-over to the next boot stage (e.g. u-boot)
+- Retrieves the next boot stage from eMMC and hand-over to the next boot stage (e.g. u-boot)
-  - Make the board appear as a USB mass-storage for populating the eMMC with secondary boot-loader and operating system image.
+- Makes the board appear as a USB mass-storage for populating the eMMC with secondary boot-loader and operating system image.

-- A set of device tree ovelays describing the content of the FPGA fabric.
+The chip configuration applied by the HSS icludes the configuration of:

+- Clocks
+- Memory controllers
+- IOs
+- Transceivers

 Of course all these components need to be in synch with each other for the system to work properly.
 This is the reason for using a gateware build system rather than building and tracking each component individually.